Kingfish219/Optimus/README.md

 # Optimus

-An easy way to create and install a windows service with .NET Framework
+An easy way to create and install a windows service with .NET Framework.
+You can also add self-hosted web api to your service and much more...